meilisearch/documentation/resources/cookbooks/running_production.md

 ## A quick introduction

-Hopefully, you already know that [MeiliSearch](https://github.com/meilisearch/MeiliSearch) is a powerfull and fast search engine built in [Rust](https://www.rust-lang.org) as an Open Source tool.
-It was designed to provide users with very useful and customizable search experience including features like typo-tolerance, filtering or synonyms out of the box, for any kind of project.
-Running a Meilisearch for testing purposes is incredibly easy and straight-forward, as [many alternatives](https://docs.meilisearch.com/guides/introduction/quick_start_guide.html) are porposed: Docker, brew, aptitude, binaries, a simple curl or even the source code.
+Hopefully, you already know that [MeiliSearch](https://github.com/meilisearch/MeiliSearch) is a powerful and fast search engine built in [Rust](https://www.rust-lang.org) as an Open Source tool.
+It was designed to provide users with very useful and customizable search experience including features like typo-tolerance, filtering and synonyms out of the box, for any kind of project.
+Running a Meilisearch for testing purposes is incredibly easy, as [many alternatives](https://docs.meilisearch.com/guides/introduction/quick_start_guide.html) are available: Docker, brew, aptitude, binaries, a simple curl or even the source code.
 If you are new to MeiliSearch, we suggest that you make a tour arround our [Documentation](https://docs.meilisearch.com/)

-Running a Meilisearch in your own machine for your weekend project is fun, let's agree on that.
+Running MeiliSearch on your own machine for your weekend project is fun, let's agree on that.
 But we are here to **take you to the next step**.
 You probably want to go live, and deploy a project in production, take it to the real word.
-What are the steps and details you need to **deploy a MeiliSearch in production** and being sure that it is **safe and ready to use**?
+What are the steps and details you need to **deploy MeiliSearch in production** and being sure that it is **safe and ready to use**?

 [[TOC]]